Learn How Businesses Can Make a Difference

 That’s why Salesforce signed onto the Task Force on Climate-Related Financial Disclosures to increase transparency and provide information to investors, lenders, insurers, and other stakeholders.
 One example of this commitment is the annual release of Salesforce’s Stakeholder Impact Report.

 Employees are no different.
 We’re all competing for top talent.
 To be successful, we must acknowledge that today’s workforce feels pulled toward companies that have strong values.
-In fact, 75 percent of millennials will take a pay cut to work at a purpose-driven, responsible company.
+In fact, 83 percent of Gen Zers consider a company’s purpose when deciding where to work and use it as a core filter in deciding which companies to associate with.
 While less pronounced, workers in other age groups also feel the same way (55 percent US average).
 By supporting the health and resilience of the communities in which they operate, businesses are listening to and supporting their stakeholders: their shareholders, customer base, and future workforce.
 Everyone, including business, benefits from a vibrant and healthy community and society.

 At Salesforce, we’re focused on making the biggest impact possible.
 We know there are many areas you can expend time and energy on to make a difference, so we’re grateful for organizations and initiatives that have done the hard work in identifying the biggest areas for impact.
 With help from our friends at Planet Vision and Project Drawdown, let’s examine four key areas: energy, food, water, and equality.